falcosecurity/driverkit/docs/builder.md

 # Builders

-This folder contains all of the actual builders code, for each supported target.
+The [builder](../pkg/driverbuilder/builder) package contains all of the actual builders code, for each supported target.
-Their bash-like build templates live in the [templates](templates) subfolder.
+Their bash-like build templates live under the [templates](../pkg/driverbuilder/builder/templates) subfolder.

+# Support a new distro

+You probably came here because you want to tell the [Falco Drivers Build Grid](https://github.com/falcosecurity/test-infra/tree/master/driverkit) to build drivers for a specific distro you care about.

+If that distribution is not yet supported by driverkit, the Falco Drivers Build Grid will not be able to just build it as it does for other distros.

+Adding support for a new distro is a multiple-step work:
+* first of all, a new builder on driverkit must be created
+* secondly, [kernel-crawler](https://github.com/falcosecurity/kernel-crawler) must also be updated to support the new distro; see [below](#5-kernel-crawler) section
+* lastly, [test-infra](https://github.com/falcosecurity/test-infra) must be updated to add the new [prow config](https://github.com/falcosecurity/test-infra/tree/master/config/jobs/build-drivers) for new distro related jobs

+Here, we will only focus about driverkit part.

 ## Creating a new Builder

-You probably came here because you want to tell the [Falco Drivers Build Grid](https://github.com/falcosecurity/test-infra/tree/master/driverkit) to build drivers for a specific distro you care about.

-If that distribution is not supported by driverkit, the Falco Drivers Build Grid will not be able to just build it as it does for other distros.

 To add a new supported distribution, you need to create a specific file implementing the `builder.Builder` interface.

-Here's the [archlinux](archlinux.go) one for reference.
+Here's the [archlinux](../pkg/driverbuilder/builder/archlinux.go) one for reference.
 Following this simple set of instructions should help you while you implement a new `builder.Builder`.

 ### 1. Builder file